Is Shell plc (NYSE:SHEL) stock a better investment at this time?

 Sponsored

-Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 0.60 right now.
-Likewise, its price to free cash flow for the last twelve months stands at 6.95.
-SHEL’s price to book ratio for the most recent quarter was 1.05, resulting in an 5.06 price to cash per share for the period.
+Furthermore, one should take into account the price to sales ratio of a company for the last year, which is 0.58.
+Likewise, its price to free cash flow for the last twelve months stands at 6.78.
+SHEL’s price to book ratio for the most recent quarter was 1.04, resulting in an 4.94 price to cash per share for the period.

 How does Shell plc (SHEL) stock rate among analysts?
 Buy, sell, or hold?